Blackjacx/Development/mobile-interview.md

 ### Functions

 - [x] [---] What is Dynamic Dispatch?
-  > Dynamic Dispatch is the process of selecting which implementation of a polymorphic operation that’s a method or a function to call at run time.
-This means, that when we wanna invoke our methods like object method.
-But Swift does not default to dynamic dispatch
+  > Method Dispatch is the mechanism that helps to decide which operation should be executed, or more specifically, which method implementation should be used.
+Static Dispatch is supported by both value types and reference types while Dynamic Dispatch is only supported by reference types since we need inheritance.
+In general Dynamic Dispatch is the process of selecting which implementation of a polymorphic operation that’s a method or a function to call at run time.

 ### Open source